briandfoy/briandfoy.github.io/_posts/2021-03-10-on-the-decomposition-of-problems.md

 explain how their solution worked for burnt out light bulbs, but they knew that they could restate that problem into one that had a solution.

-Set aside the realms of reality in each Archetype deals (from more concrete to more abstract) because they are all mostly doing the same
+Set aside the realms of reality in which each Archetype deals (from more concrete to more abstract) because they are all mostly doing the same
 thing: reducing most of a problem to something else.
 The first two, the Engineer and the Physicist, fall back on things they know: